-BUDGET HIGHLIGHT: The 2015 Capital Budget provides continued funding to work with the Madison Metropolitan Sewerage District (MMSD) on an adaptive management pilot project as a means to comply with the Rock River TMDL phosphorus and total suspended solids reduction requirements.
-If successful, this pilot will be rolled over into a permanent effort with the 2016 budget.
-At the current time, this effort appears to be a least-cost means of reaching our regulatory requirements both for the Stormwater Utility and for MMSD.
-As MMSD consists of approximately 60% City of Madison customer base, assuring a least-cost methodology for the district is key to keeping our overall costs down.
+BUDGET HIGHLIGHT: The 2016 Capital Budget provides continued funding to work with the Madison Metropolitan Sewerage District (MMSD) on an adaptive management pilot project as one of the means to comply with the Rock River TMDL phosphorus and total suspended solids reduction requirements.
+In 2017 the pilot project will become a fully funded project via a Intergovernmental Agreement.
+This effort continues to be a least total cost method of reaching our regulatory requirements for the Storm & Sanitary Utilities and the Madison Metropolitan Sewerage District (MMSD).